thekaranchauhan/Learn_Ruby_with_Beginner_Projects/Guess/README.md

 ---
-Number Guessing Game
+Guess Number
 ---

-# Weather App in Ruby
+# Number Guessing Game in Ruby

 Welcome to the Number Guessing Game!
 This simple Ruby application allows players to guess a randomly generated number between 1 and 100.